tynatsuhara/swamp.camp/README.md

 `nvm use` to make sure you're using the right version of Node

-`npm run start` to spin up the Webpack development server
+`npm start` to spin up the Webpack development server

 ### formatting